DjangoCRM/info/docs/features/massmail-app-features.md

 Every message also includes an unsubscribe link, helping you stay compliant with communication standards and giving recipients full control over their preferences.

-### Tracking Replies in the CRM
+### Tracking Replies in the CRM Software

-To reduce noise, Django CRM automatically imports only the emails linked to commercial Requests and Deals—these are organized using a ticketing system.
+To reduce noise, CRM software automatically imports only the emails linked to commercial Requests and Deals—these are organized using a ticketing system.
 If a recipient replies to a newsletter with a commercial inquiry, that message can be imported manually with one click, and the rest of the thread will be tracked automatically.

 The system also supports OAuth 2.0, so you can connect accounts that require two-step authentication.